Conformally invariant boundary arcs in double dimers: Computation in the continuum (by Avelio Sep ulveda)

 \section{Computation in the continuum (by Avelio Sep\'ulveda)}

 The objective of this section is to compute the expected values of the random variables $n(z)$ and $o(z)$ for the ALE.
 These random variables are clearly conformally invariant, as the ALE itself is.
-More precisely we plan to show the following. \begin{proposition} Let $\Ale$ be an ALE in the strip $\R\times [0,\pi/2]$, $n(z)$ the amount of arcs of $\Ale$ that separate the upper boundary from $z$ and $O(z)=(-1)^n(z)$.
+It therefore suffices to compute them in a specific given domain, which we do below.
+Recall that the ALE has the same distribution regardless of the Dirichlet/Neumann boundary conditions of the accompanying GFF - this follows from the coupling of \cite{QW}.
+To be precise, we plan to show the following. \begin{proposition} Let $\Ale$ be an ALE in the strip $\R\times [0,\pi/2]$ with arcs emanating from the lower boundary, $n(z)$ the number of arcs of $\Ale$ that separate the upper boundary from $z$ and $O(z)=(-1)^{n(z)}$.
 We have that